 Denver Art Museum

 100 W. 14th Ave.
 Pkwy.

 The Denver Art Museum is made up of two architecturally stunning buildings – one a fortress-like structure from Italian architect Gio Ponti, the other, a structure that resembles a titanium crystal with peaks and shards designed by Daniel Libeskind.
-Inside, find the world's greatest collection of Native American art and 68,000 other art objects, including works from European masters, Old West classics and phenomenal traveling exhibits, including Modern Masters: 20th Century Icons from the Albright-Knox Gallery (March 2-June 8, 2014) and Brilliant: Cartier in the 20th Century (Nov.
+Inside, find the world's greatest collection of Native American art and 68,000 other art objects, including works from European masters, Old West classics and phenomenal traveling exhibits, featuring Brilliant: Cartier in the 20th Century (Nov.
 16, 2014-March 16, 2015).

 The Clyfford Still Museum

 Clyfford Still, considered one of the most important painters of the 20th century, was among the first generation of Abstract Expressionist artists.
 The Clyfford Still Museum, which opened at the end of 2011, was founded to promote the late artist's work and legacy.
 Still's estate - 2,400 artworks - has been sealed off from the public since 1980.